The Vogues: Career

 From 2004 until 2006, Geyer joined Blasko's Vogues in the 14 Western Pennsylvania counties that Blasko's group was permitted to tour in.
-After creative differences with Blasko, Geyer again left group at the end of 2006.
+After creative differences with Blasko, Geyer left Blasko's group at the end of 2006.
 In March 2007, Geyer joined the nationally touring "trademark" group of The Vogues of trademark owner Elich.
 Geyer continued to perform with this group until his retirement in December 2012.
+Upon his retirement he was replaced by Royce Taylor, who had previously been a member of The Vogues from 1983 to 1997.
 In May 2008, original lead vocalist Bill Burkette also joined Geyer in touring the US with the "trademark" Vogues.
 The members of this group included Burkette, Geyer, Elich, Elich's son Troy, and Jim Campagna.
-Elich died in December 2010.
+Stan Elich died in December 2010.
 Troy Elich now owns the trademark "The Vogues".

-In 2010, The Elich-owned Vogues released a live album, The Vogues Sings the Hits Live, on the Desert Trax Music label.
+In 2010, the Stan Elich-owned Vogues released a live album, The Vogues Sings the Hits Live, on the Desert Trax Music label.
 This marked the first time in 38 years that Burkette and Geyer recorded together.

-The Vogues' line-up in April 2022 was Troy Elich, Royce Taylor, and Bo Wagner.
-Taylor had previously been a member of The "trademark" Vogues from 1991 to 1997.
-Wagner is a former member of Blasko's Pittsburgh Vogues group.
+After Bill Burkette's death in March, 2018, he was replaced by Bo Wagner, who had been filling in during Burkette's illness.
+Wagner had been a member of Blasko's Vogues from 1983 to 1997.
+Wagner left the Vogues in 2023 due to health issues.
+Bo (Robert H. Bogesdorfer) Wagner died on July 13, 2024 at the age of 78.
+Tennessee native Elliott McCoy replaced Wagner in 2023.

+The Vogues' lineup as of March, 2024 are Troy Elich, Royce Taylor, and Elliott McCoy.

+In 2020 it was announced that The Vogues would for the first time be a part of The Turtles "Happy Together Tour".
+But due to the COVID-19 pandemic most of the tour was cancelled.
+The Vogues were again scheduled to be in the tour in 2021, but like 2020, many dates were cancelled due to COVID-19.
+When 2022 rolled around The Vogues were ready to go head on in the Happy Together Tour.
+Bo Wagner made the decision to sit out the rigorous tour.
+He was replaced on tour by Shawn Stevens, who at one time had performed as a member of The Diamonds.
+The Vogues were once again a part of the Happy Together Tour in 2023, with Shawn Stevens filling in again for Bo Wagner.
+The Vogues were again part of the Happy Together tour in 2024, with the line up of Elich, Taylor and Sean Moran (another former member of Blasko's Pittsburgh group) filling for McCoy.
+In 2025, for the fifth year in a row, The Vogues (Troy Elich, Royce Taylor and Sean Moran) will appear on the "Happy Together Tour" with The Turtles, The Cowsills, Mark Lindsay, Jay & The Americans, and Little Anthony and The Imperials.